fajr-lilypad/photobooth/README.md

 - Camera Module and Screen are secured using standoffs
 - Printer is secured with custom holder screwed onto bottom plate
 - Ample space provided for wiring management
+- Yellow buttons serve only as fidget clickers, heart shaped button is shutter